Give your body a boost and start your day with immune-boosting vitamins and minerals with these Lemon Ginger Turmeric Shots.

 - To get the most benefit from the shots, don't forget to add a pinch of the black pepper to enhance the turmeric's absorption.

-If you are trying it for the first time, start by taking a half of a shot and see how you feel.
-It’s best to take one shot daily to help keep your immune system boosted.
+- If you are trying it for the first time, start by taking a half of a shot and see how you feel.
+It's best to take one shot on a daily basis to help keep your immune system up and provide a boost of energy.

 More Recipes You May Like